SolaceProducts/terraform-solacebrokerappliance-rest-delivery/README.md

-# Solace PubSub+ Appliance REST Delivery Terraform Module
+# Solace PubSub+ Software Event Broker REST Delivery Terraform Module

-Terraform module to support the setup of a [REST consumer](https://docs.solace.com/API/REST/REST-Consumers.htm) on the [Solace PubSub+ Event Broker](https://solace.com/products/event-broker/).
+This Terraform module supports the setup of a [REST consumer](https://docs.solace.com/API/REST/REST-Consumers.htm) on the [Solace PubSub+ Event Broker](https://solace.com/products/event-broker/).

 Given a queue on the broker, as a destination for messages to be forwarded to a REST consumer application, this module configures a [REST delivery point](https://docs.solace.com/API/REST/REST-Consumers.htm#_Toc433874658) between the queue and the application.

-Specific use case details are provided in the [Examples](#examples).
+Specific use case details are provided in the [Examples](#examples) section.

 ## Limitations